Winter Term 2019

 What You Do

-The project will have three core focuses: Project Execution, Professional Development and Foresight Prep.
+The project will have two core focuses: Project Management and Professional Development.

-Throughout the Term, Foresight will support participants in their pursuit of meaningful and fulfilling careers and social and environmental change-makers:
+Throughout the Term, Foresight will support participants in their pursuit of meaningful and fulfilling careers as social and environmental change-makers:

 The project will require students be fully committed in order to be successful.
 They should expect to be present in the office, and for their time to be occupied by internship activities, 8 hours a day, Monday through Friday.
 A portion of each day will likely be spent in group sessions.
 Participants will be expected to stay healthy, stay in Chicago (including weekends), participate fully, and communicate any issues that arise, in order to ensure the best group experience and outcomes for all.
 Students should have their own learning goals, and hold themselves accountable for achieving them to the fullest extent possible.
 Those who choose/are chosen to participate will be asked to sign a mutual commitment form.

 Sophomores and juniors are preferred, but others will be considered.
-Participants will have priority consideration for second semester/summer positions with Foresight Design Initiative and the Foresight Prep program.
-Prior knowledge of, or experience with, social innovation, systems analysis, communications, or sustainability issues is not required, just a sincere interest.
+Prior knowledge of, or experience with, social innovation, systems analysis, business, social entrepreneurship, or sustainability issues is not required, just a sincere interest.
 Participants will be expected to be fully engaged and collaborative in order to accomplish an ambitious program in a short timeframe, as well as to ensure an inspiring and fulfilling experience.
 Students with experience/interest in design disciplines, including graphic design, are especially encouraged to apply.

 Participants are required to secure their own lodging.
 Foresight will assist with referrals to places that have hosted students in the past.
 These range from host families, to a local housing and dining Co-op to a residential hotel.
 (The co-op is very reasonable and their price includes food.
 They do, however, have an application and interview process they require all potential residents to complete).
 The Oberlin Career Center is also happy to provide contact lists for alumni who have indicated willingness to host Winter Term students.
 Accepted students concerned about housing should contact Foresight ASAP, so that this does not become a deterrent to their participation.